vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 `$ invoke config` <!-- .element: class="fragment" -->

 Note:
-- So all we need to make the Neovim lsp client connect to `clangd` C++ language server, is to have that complation database present in the root of our project.
+- So all we need to do to make the Neovim lsp client connect to `clangd` C++ language server, is to have that complation database present in the root of our project.
 - And all I did here was run `invoke config`, and it did a CMake configure, then it created this symlink in the source directory, and that made Neovim connect to clangd.